RudraveerMandal/POGchain/docs/software/security-protocol-release-notes.md

     * exploited: no
     * mitigation: code fix

-* `SCP` - protocol - adjustments based on the whitepaper updates as of November 2015
+* `pogcvm` - protocol - adjustments based on the whitepaper updates as of November 2015

 ## v0.2.5 (2015-11-06)